nushakrishnan/spoor-case-study/README.md

-# Spoor Case Study Solution
+# A Video Analysis Workflow
-Case study solution
+Solution to Spoor Case Study